 Scholarships are awarded based on merit i.e. the highest performing students based on the exam/audition results.
 All students are automatically assessed for Scholarship and no application is required.

 Bursaries are means tested based on family income and are designed to assist families who might not otherwise be able to afford the program.
 They are also awarded for one year (subject to satisfactory performance).
-Parents are required to apply for a bursary using the application form.
+Applications close 30 November 2013 Parents are required to apply for a bursary using the application form.

 Scholarships and Bursaries are only assessed for the February intake.
-There are no scholarship or bursary assesments made for the July intake.
+There are no scholarship or bursary assessments made for the July intake.

 Rising Stars students are able to use the Conservatorium many practice rooms for private practice.
 Students are also able to join the Conservatorium Library and access the thousands of scores and recordings.
 They also are able to access free or discounted tickets to Sydney Conservatorium of Music concerts.